meleschi/VagrantAnsibleLab/README.md

 # VagrantAnsibleLab
 A set of Vagrant and Ansible configuration files to spin up VMs using Vagrant / VirtualBox  suitable for learning or developing using Ansible.
 Both ansible-core and ansible-navigator are installed.
 At the time the VMs are spun up, the most current version of both are installed.

+Uses:
+1) Continue lab work from RedHat training courses RH294 or DO457
+2) Practice for RedHat Exams relating to Ansible such as EX294 / EX457

 Requirements:
-Virtualbox
+1) Virtualbox
-Vagrant
+2) Vagrant
-Ram - 8GB Minimum with stock # of VMs configured
+3) Ram - 8GB Minimum with stock # of VMs configured
-Disk - 8GB Minumum with stock # of VMs configured
+4) Disk - 8GB Minumum with stock # of VMs configured

 How to install Vagrant: https://developer.hashicorp.com/vagrant/docs/installation